-Legal sports betting has arrived in the state of Tennessee.
+Legal sports betting is live in the state of Tennessee.
 Anyone within state lines is now eligible to bet on sports using a legal, licensed sportsbook.
 Even those passing through for a business trip or bachelorette party can place wagers during their time in the Volunteer State, no matter how brief.

 The Tennessee legislature passed its sports betting law in 2019, which paved the way for the nation’s first online-only sports betting industry.
 With no casinos in the state, all legal bets must be placed over the internet with a licensed operator.

 After taking some time to settle on its final rules, Tennessee’s exciting new industry officially took flight on November 1, 2020.
 It was a shotgun start, with multiple books accepting wagers on day 1.
 Below we’ve got every detail that you need to know about sports betting in TN!